jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 Functions that use GetYYYYMMDD() as a parameter are:

-- GetDayOfWeek(int yyyyMmDd);#Returns the day of week from 1 (Monday) to 7 (Sunday).
+- `GetDayOfWeek(int yyyyMmDd);`#Returns the day of week from 1 (Monday) to 7 (Sunday).

-- GetDayOfMonth(int yyyyMmDd);#Returns number of the day in the month.
+- `GetDayOfMonth(int yyyyMmDd);`#Returns number of the day in the month.

-- RegularTradingEnd(int yyyyMmDd);#Returns the end of the regular trading hours for the current symbol on the trading day specified in the YYYYMMDD.
+- `RegularTradingEnd(int yyyyMmDd);` #Returns the end of the regular trading hours for the current symbol on the trading day specified in the YYYYMMDD.
 This value is the number of milliseconds since the epoch (January 1, 1970, 00:00:00 GMT).

-- RegularTradingStart(int yyyyMmDd);Returns the start of the regular trading hours for the current symbol on the trading day specified in the YYYYDDMM format.
+- `RegularTradingStart(int yyyyMmDd);` Returns the start of the regular trading hours for the current symbol on the trading day specified in the YYYYDDMM format.
 This value is the number of milliseconds since the epoch (January 1, 1970, 00:00:00 GMT).

 Usage example 1: